Sharky0007/Guess-the-number-CLI/README.md

 ```

 # TODO
-1. Correct the replay and quit logic
+1. Correct the replay and quit logic.
 2. Implement the timer to check how much time user take to guess the number.
 3. Display proper messages for GAME OVER.
 4. Keep tracking of user high score.
+5. If the user chances over then we need to display message `Your chance is over, Do you want to play again?`
+6. After user press 0 the game is still running for one more time, that we need to fix.